CodePushGo/website/src/content/blog/en/automatic-capacitor-ios-build-github-action-with-match.md

 - Time to maintain and debug the pipeline
 - A team of many devs, otherwise we recommend to use [fastlane cert](/blog/automatic-capacitor-ios-build-github-action) for simpler workflows

-## Professional CI/CD Setup by Capgo
+## Professional CI/CD Setup by CodePushGo

 Skip the complexity.
-[Capgo](https://capgo.app/ci-cd/) configures your CI/CD pipeline directly in your preferred platform:
+[CodePushGo](https://capgo.app/ci-cd/) configures your CI/CD pipeline directly in your preferred platform:

 - **Platform Independence**: Works with GitHub Actions, GitLab CI, or others
 - **Seamless Integration**: No platform switch needed, works with your current process